qf11bd/une_ICT100_assignment4/README.md

 **Returns**

 `processPromise`: *Promise*.
 The robot will take some time to interact with the customer.
-When this process is completed with success, the returned promise will be fulfilled returning a *string* with the request of the customer.
-If the process fails, the returned promise will be fulfilled returning the *boolean* value `false`.
+When this process is completed, the returned promise will be fulfilled returning a *string* value: `true` if the billing proces succeeded, `false` otherwise.

 **Examples**